 Sye Raa Narasimha Reddy AP And TS Box Office Collections (Day 2): Strong And Steady!

 After a phenomenal start at the box office, Sye Raa Narasimha Reddy had to face the weekday test straight away, since the movie had released on a Wednesday.
 However, it needs to be said that Sye Raa Narasimha Reddy has scored good marks for the weekday test, despite the film facing the inevitable slowdown.
-According to some reports that have surfaced, Sye Raa Narasimha Reddy managed to collect above Rs 10 crore share on its second day at the Andhra Pradesh/Telangana box office.
+According to some reports that have surfaced, Sye Raa Narasimha Reddy managed to collect around Rs 10.12 crore share on its second day at the Andhra Pradesh/Telangana box office.
 These are good numbers, especially considering that Day 2 was a normal working day.
 Read Sye Raa Narasimha Reddy AP and TS box office collections (Day 2) report to know more.

 Excellent Collections On Day 2